Skip to content

 Date-only

-Set time_format to false to hide the time picker and make the input date only:
+Set type to "date" to make the input date only:

 yaml